Undergraduate Course Catalog 2015-2016

 Therapeutic Recreation Option

 Upon successful completion of this option, students are prepared to meet sitting requirements for the National Council for Therapeutic Recreation Certification Examination.
-Students/graduates who pass the NCTRC exam and attain the CTRS® and are eligible to seek licensure to practice in the state of New Hampshire.
+Students/graduates who pass the NCTRC exam and attain the CTRS® are eligible to seek licensure to practice in the state of New Hampshire.

 In addition to required core courses, students who choose this option must meet the following departmental requirements: